 Note that my bookshelves are full and the library is just down the street but my aging eyes force me to give priority to digital books, especially those I can augment with a digital voice.
 So I am relying more and more on purchasing digital books over the internet or discovering classic literature on sites such as Project Gutenberg.
 Thank goodness for the internet and my trusty iPad.

-- The Books of Jacob — Olga Tokarczuk
+- House of Day, House of Night — Olga Tokarczuk